Are you a beginner photographer who doesn’t want to spend much money on equipment?

 The guests were mingling over drinks when I realized I wanted a close-up shot of them laughing together at one particular joke, but that meant getting as close as possible without being intrusive or awkward.

-The wide-angle lens with f/3.5 aperture helped me get the shot I wanted: not only did it capture every detail of their faces, but it also let me get close enough to hear what they were saying without having to ask anyone to repeat themselves!
+The wide-angle lens with f/3.5 aperture helped me get the shot I wanted: it captured every detail of their faces and let me get close enough to hear what they were saying without asking anyone to repeat themselves!

 That might have been awkward, anyway.